 Mutual Fund is a vehicle through which you can invest in the stock market.
 It’s just like hiring a professional driver when you don’t know how to drive a vehicle.

-SIP is best way to start investing in mutual fund, if you investing for the first time.
+SIP is the best way to start investing in a mutual fund if you investing for the first time.

 You can invest in mutual funds even if you don’t have any knowledge about the stock market.
 You should look after information regarding mutual funds and basic analysis which I have discussed here.